rpgreview/papersandpaychecks/pnp.md

 The Department Manager enables the character to have CHA+Level-3 _teams_ assigned to them, in the same manner as the Team Leader.
 Each team provides an extra 10% bonus to the base pay.

+> What?
+Did you seriously expect that you'd become the head of the company?
+Ha!
+You work for the man for forty years of your life and you'll get to be Vice-President.
+No further.

 **Ego Whip**

 With the Ego Whip perk the character gains the ability to creatively to identify and attack the character's sense of conscious self, generating a sense of worthlessness and despair in the target.
 A character who invokes this attack gains a +3 bonus in social combat, and leaves the character physically stunned for one tactical round.
 It may only be used once per target, per encounter.
 The attack counts as an action.